ataylor89/unix_wisdom/shell.md

 This usage of grep searches for a pattern in the file or files listed.

-We can also usage grep to search for text in every file of a directory and its subdirectories.
+We can also use grep to search for text in every file of a directory and its subdirectories.

     grep -nrw pattern